 Trajectories are terminated when the scattered molecule reaches a height exceeding the intermolecular cutoff distance above the surface, guaranteeing free-flight conditions for post-collision analysis.
 The final translational velocities are used to compute angular distributions as a function of the scattering angle $\alpha$, which reflect the probability of reflection at a given angle.
 Figures~\ref{fig:angular_distribution}b--d show the computed angular distributions for pristine alumina, graphene-coated alumina, and graphite at several incidence angles $\theta_{\mathrm{in}}$, together with experimental data and simulations from the literature for graphite.
 Our graphite results agree with prior computational studies~\cite{andric_2018} and qualitatively reproduce the characteristic scattering profiles reported in experiments~\cite{yamanishi_1999,mehta_2017}.
 Because the angular distribution governs the gas-surface momentum exchange, these features directly influence the aerodynamic drag.

-At the smallest incidence angle (Fig.~\ref{fig:angular_distribution}b), the angular distribution for graphene-coated alumina is markedly closer to that of graphite than to that of bare alumina.
-At $\theta_{\mathrm{in}}=45^{\circ}$ (Fig.~\ref{fig:angular_distribution}c), graphene-coated alumina and graphite remain more similar to one another than to bare alumina.
-At the largest incidence angle, $\theta_{\mathrm{in}}=70^{\circ}$ (Fig.~\ref{fig:angular_distribution}d), the distributions converge: graphene-coated alumina follows bare alumina more closely for scattering angles below $\sim 70^{\circ}$, whereas at larger scattering angles all three surfaces become nearly indistinguishable.
+At small incidence angles (Fig.~\ref{fig:angular_distribution}b,c), the angular distribution for graphene-coated alumina is closer to that of graphite than to that of bare alumina.
+At the largest incidence angle, $\theta_{\mathrm{in}}=70^{\circ}$ (Fig.~\ref{fig:angular_distribution}d), the distributions converge and all three surfaces become nearly indistinguishable.